TopCape/PersonaFlowReader/README.md

    * Some of these are triggered by just standing in the saved coordinates
    * Some of these are triggered by interacting with the object in the saved coordinates
 * The flow script itself
-* The text it contains, obtained by using a "char**" array at the end of the file
+* The text it contains

 Most of the file is still unknown (to me), so it is copied from the base file and edited to fit new code that a user may have written.